 Shaun Of The Dead

-A hybrid of stylish suspense and dry comedy, the smartly done horror parody Shaun Of The Dead tries to do right by all of its contributing elements and mostly succeeds.
-No laughing matter, the zombies that plague London come straight out of a George Romero film, lumbering along with a fearsome intensity.
-Edgar Wright directs with an expert sense of rhythm, but lets his characters take center stage even after he’s shown he can frame them through a gaping hole in a zombie’s stomach.
-Mixing horror and humor is no easy feat, but Shaun Of The Dead tightens throats without making the laughs stick there in the process.
+A hybrid of stylish suspense and dry comedy, Shaun Of The Dead tries to do right by all its contributing elements and mostly succeeds.
+No laughing matter, the zombies come straight out of a George Romero film, lumbering along with a fearsome intensity.
+Wright directs with an expert sense of rhythm but never lays his technical finesse on with Guy Ritchie thickness; he lets his characters take center stage even after he's shown he can frame them through a gaping hole in a zombie's stomach.
+Shaun Of The Dead loses a bit of its charm in a finale played straight, but it still deserves credit for choosing to transcend spoof and become its own film.
+Mixing horror and humor is no mean feat, but Shaun Of The Dead tightens throats in fear without making the laughs stick there in the process.